Josh Aubrey

-Josh Aubrey (born April 9, 1991) is a former American football safety of the National Football League (NFL).
+Josh Aubrey (born April 9, 1991) is an American former professional football safety of the National Football League (NFL).
 He was signed as an undrafted free agent by the Cleveland Browns.
 He also played for the Seattle Seahawks, Houston Texans, and Tennessee Titans.
 He played college football at Stephen F. Austin State University.

-Early years
+Early life

 He was selected to the all-district team twice in high school.
 He earned TSWA all-state honors and All-East Texas.

 Professional career

 Cleveland Browns

-On April 30, 2013, he signed with the Cleveland Browns as an undrafted free agent following the 2013 NFL Draft.
+On April 30, 2013, he signed with the Cleveland Browns as an undrafted free agent following the 2013 NFL draft.